Hitman666/cordova-plugin-searchads/README.md

-# Cordova/Ionic Search Ads API Plugin
+# Cordova/Ionic Search Ads App Attribution API Plugin

 ## TL;DR
+Cordova plugin for reading Search Ads App Attribution on **iOS 10.0+ only**.

 The Search Ads API plugin for Cordova/Ionic didn't exist, so I created it.
-You can [check out the code on Github]() and read onward for an example on how to use it.
+You can [check out the plugin code on Github](https://github.com/Hitman666/cordova-plugin-searchads), view the [Ionic demo app code on Github](https://github.com/Hitman666/ionicDemoCordovaPluginSearchAds) or read onward for an example on how to use it.

 > You can also check out the step by step tutorial about [How to create a **native iOS app** that can read Search Ads Attribution API information](http://www.nikola-breznjak.com/blog/ios/create-native-ios-app-can-read-search-ads-attribution-api-information/) if you're not into hybrid solutions 😯.